Vince-0/MSTeams-FreePBX/README.md

 [transport-ms-teams]
 type=transport
 protocol=tls
-external_signaling_address=203.0.113.10
-external_signaling_port=5061
-ms_signaling_address=sbc.example.com
+bind=0.0.0.0:5061
+cert_file=/etc/letsencrypt/live/sbc.example.com/fullchain.pem
+priv_key_file=/etc/letsencrypt/live/sbc.example.com/privkey.pem
+method=tlsv1_2
+external_signaling_address=XXX.XXX.XXX.XXX    ; public IP address of your SBC external_signaling_port=5061               ; external SIP TLS port ms_signaling_address=sbc.example.com      ; FQDN — must match your certificate CN
 ```

+**TLS certificate requirements:**
+- MS Teams Direct Routing requires an **RSA** certificate.
+ECDSA certificates (e.g. issued by Let's Encrypt's E5/E6/E7 CAs) will cause a TLS handshake failure (`no shared cipher`).
+- Use `fullchain.pem` (certificate + intermediate chain), not just `cert.pem` — MS Teams validates the full chain.
+- To obtain an RSA certificate with certbot: `certbot certonly --key-type rsa --rsa-key-size 2048 -d sbc.example.com`
+- The FQDN in `ms_signaling_address` must match the certificate Common Name (CN) and the SBC hostname configured in Microsoft 365.

 If `ms_signaling_address` is not set, Asterisk continues to use the existing behaviour based on `external_signaling_address` and `external_signaling_port`.

 The install script:

-- Applies the `ms_signaling_address` patch to the Asterisk sources whenever it builds from source (both default FreePBX mode and `--asterisk-only`).
+- Applies the `ms_signaling_address` patch to the Asterisk sources and deploys both `res_pjsip.so` and `res_pjsip_nat.so` as a matched set (both default FreePBX mode and `--asterisk-only`).
-- Or downloads precompiled `res_pjsip_nat.so` modules that were built from patched sources (see below).

-## Compiled PJSIP NAT modules for Asterisk 21, 22 and 23 on Debian 12
+## Compiled PJSIP module set for Asterisk 21, 22 and 23 on Debian 12

-Precompiled `res_pjsip_nat.so` modules for multiple Asterisk versions are available in the following repository (organised by Asterisk major version).
-These modules are built from sources that include the `ms_signaling_address` runtime FQDN patch described above (v2 and later):
+Precompiled `res_pjsip.so` + `res_pjsip_nat.so` module pairs for multiple Asterisk versions are available in the following repository (organised by Asterisk major version).
+Both modules are built from sources that include the `ms_signaling_address` runtime FQDN patch and must be deployed together:

 [Vince-0/MSTeamsPJSIPNAT_Debian12](https://github.com/Vince-0/MSTeamsPJSIPNAT_Debian12)